Bytecm/bbb-recorder/README.md

 2) (Optional) Export file name (should be `.webm` at end).
 You can use "MEETING_ID" (without `.webm`) to set the meeting ID as export name.
 Default: MEETING_ID
 3) (Optional) Duration of recording (in seconds).
 You can set it to 0 use the real duration of recording.
 Default: real duration of recording
 4) (Optional) Convert to mp4 or not (true for convert to mp4).
 Default: false
+5) (Optional) Your Username for BBB Server (if needed)
+6) (Optional) Your Password for BBB Server (if needed)

+### Authentication
+The Programm can Login you in at the Big Blue Button Server.
+Currently the Programm can only use HTTP Basic Auth Login.
+If your BBB Server uses another Login Method, the Programm will not work.1

 ### Live recording